c12i/bunge-bits/ytdlp_bindings/README.md

 }
 ```

-## Note on Video Processing

-The video processing capabilities (such as metadata extraction and format conversion) are currently a Work In Progress.
-These features may be incomplete or subject to significant changes in future versions.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+I am especially open to extending the video/ audio / vtt processing capabilities which at the moment only contain methods that are required by the bunge-bits project project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.